-When an employee, after completing their normal work shift and leaving their worksite, or at any other time outside of their regularly scheduled hours, responds to an authorized order to return to duty to perform overtime work, the employee will be compensated as follows:
+When an employee, after completing their normal work shift and leaving their worksite, or at any other time outside of their regularly scheduled hours, responds to an authorized order to return to duty to perform overtime work, the employee shall be compensated as follows:

-- A. Minimum Payment: The employee will receive a minimum payment of three (3) hours at their base pay rate, regardless of the number of hours actually worked. - B. Overtime Compensation: For all actual hours worked during the call back, the employee will be compensated at the overtime rate.
+- A. Initial Payment: The employee will receive a minimum payment of two (2) hours at their base pay rate. - B. Overtime Compensation: For all actual hours worked during the call back, the employee will be compensated at the overtime rate. - Compensation Time Off: Employees may elect to receive the overtime compensation as CTO. - C. Supersession of Initial Payment: Once the overtime rate exceeds the minimum call out rate the employee is no longer eligible for callback pay.